 There may be limitations on the number of times that specific courses may be repeated in specific programs.
 Students should contact their academic advisor, or their division chair about such limitations, and to discuss the advisability of repeating a course if they are eligible.
 Repeating a course may affect financial aid eligibility.
 Federal regulations limit financial aid funds to paying for one repetition only of a previously passed course even if a higher grade is still needed to advance in the academic program or is required for a subsequent course.

-When a student completes the exact equivalent of a UMM course at another institution (while registered at that institution) with an acceptable grade, the effect of the original grade on the student’s GPA will be cancelled.
+When a student completes the exact equivalent of a UMM course at another institution with an acceptable grade, the effect of the original grade on the student’s GPA will be cancelled.
 However, the grade the student earned at the other institution will not replace the original grade in the calculation of the GPA, in accordance with standard transfer credit policy.